monte-language/typhon/mast/lib/prom.mt.md

 > the default CollectorRegistry.
 There SHOULD be a way to disable these, as there
 > are some very niche use cases where they get in the way.

-The desired metrics are extremely unsafe, and not part of standard Monte.
-We can export some of them if we are given the requisite unsafe objects.
+The desired metrics are not part of standard Monte.
+We can export some of them if we are given the requisite entrypoint capabilities.

 > ### Process metrics
 >